REVIEW: 'Soul' may be the pandemic film for everyone

 Still, this is a film that doesn’t need an accompanying Happy Meal to sell.
 It goes deeper than any Pixar film before it and gets us to prioritize our lives.
 If any film was meant for a pandemic, this is it.

-Fox and Fey do fine work (you won’t realize either of them are involved until you see the credits) and “The Late Show’s” Jon Batiste provides a score that makes you understand why Joe is so enamored with jazz.
+Fox and Fey do fine work (you won’t realize either of them are involved until you see the credits) and “The Late Show’s” Jon Batiste provides piano stylings that make you understand why Joe is so enamored with jazz.

 Families looking for mindless entertainment won’t find it in “Soul.”
 There’s passion here and a lot of critical thinking.
 Your idea of an afterlife may not mesh with Docter’s but both are valid.